View the brochure version of IBA’s Customer Service Charter (PDF 400kb)

 - respect your privacy

-- listen to your feedback and be responsive, and
+- listen to you, and

-- culturally appropriate.
+- be culturally appropriate.

 What we ask of you

-- provide us with accurate information, and
+- provide us with timely, complete and accurate information

 How you can tell us what you think of our services